enspiral/handbook/guides/comms_guidelines.md

 # Comms Guidelines

-- [ ] is improvements board still active?

 ## Comms Guidelines

 This guide is here to give an overview of the channels we've decided to adopt and to give you some tips for how best to communicate with the network.